India top judges: Democracy is in danger

 - A bad seven days for Indian justice

-The unprecedented event has prompted India's Prime Minister Narendra Modi to hold an emergency meeting with Law Minister Ravi Shankar Prasad.
+The four judges - the most senior of the court's 25 judges after the chief justice - circulated a letter accusing Chief Justice Misra of assigning important cases selectively to benches "with no rationale", implying that he had sought to influence the outcome.

+In the letter, they said his role in distributing cases was to aid "an orderly transaction of business" and was not a "recognition of any superior authority".

-The four judges also circulated a letter they had addressed to the chief justice, expressing their unhappiness with "certain judicial orders" passed by the court, which they claimed "adversely affected the overall functioning of the court".
+They also expressed unhappiness with "certain judicial orders" passed by the court, which they said "adversely affected the overall functioning of the court".

-They said they had no choice but to "address the nation" because Chief Justice Dipak Misra had "refused to listen to their concerns" earlier.
+They were going public with their concerns, they said, because the chief justice had refused to listen to them.

+During the news conference, Justice Ranjan Gogoi told journalists that their move had in part been prompted by concerns over the 2014 death of a lower court judge, B H Loya.